What exactly is counseling?

 I love self-help stuff!
 I’m a huge fan of it.
-I’ve even written self-help articles.
+I’ve even written self-help articles and programs myself.
 However, no book can give you the benefits of a therapeutic relationship.
 No video can help you feel understood and validated.
 No app can stimulate your mirror neurons.
-It’s OK to try self-help first, but if it doesn’t seem to be working for you, then it may be time to try counseling.
+Self-help can be helpful (imagine that), but if it doesn’t seem to be working for you, then it may be time to try counseling.

 Are all counselors the same?

 NO!
 (I’m very passionate about this.)
-Some counselors are directive, some are passive, some focus on childhood, some focus on goals, some focus on biology, and so forth.
-Sometimes you may not like a counselor because he/she has an annoying voice, doesn’t dress in a way that feels professional enough, dresses too much like a professional, or just behaves in ways that don’t work for you.
+Some counselors are directive and some are passive.
+Some focus on childhood, some focus on goals, some focus on biology, and so forth.
+Sometimes you may not like a counselor because he/she has an annoying voice, reminds you of somebody you don’t like, doesn’t dress in a way that feels professional enough, dresses too much like a professional, or just behaves in ways that don’t work for you.
 It is fine to admit that you don’t want someone to be your counselor.
 Keep trying different therapists.
 “Test drive” different counselors with different backgrounds or approaches.
 You will eventually find someone who is a “good fit” for you.

 Do counselors bring their religious ideas into counseling sessions?